-After working with options, you need to install any removed parts, replace the cover, and reconnect any cables, including telephone lines and power cords.
-Also, depending on the option that is installed, you might need to confirm the updated information in the CMOS Setup Utility program.
+After working with options, you need to install any removed parts, replace the computer cover, and reconnect any cables, including telephone lines and power cords.
+Also, depending on the option that is installed, you might need to confirm the updated information in the Setup Utility program.

-To replace the cover and connect cables to your computer:
+To replace the computer cover and connect cables to your computer:

 - 1. Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer. - 2.
-Clear any cables that might impede the replacement of the cover.
+Lower the drive bay assembly. - 3.
+Clear any cables that might impede the replacement of the computer cover.